How to Research Colleges

 Why Is Researching Colleges Important?

 Every learner is different.
 The learning community that your child grows in determines their future.
-The implication is that it is not enough to choose a college based on its past or popularity.
+When preparing for college it is not enough to choose a college based on its past or popularity.
 Carrying out extensive research will help you find a college that has what it takes to grow your child to what they want to become in the future.

 The United States of America has more than 5,000 colleges.
 Such a large number implies that regardless of the number of colleges you hear about, visit, or even read from college rankings, the chances are high you will still miss some prominent colleges.
 While asking family members, mentors, and friends about the best college for your child is a great strategy, you need to put more effort behind the search.